About Us

 A big ‘Thank You’ to all of them!

-The two project leaders, Doris Steinmüller-Nethl and Judith Köck, personally contribute a large share of the donations and are particularly grateful for the excellent cooperation with the two nurses Heidi Bachler and Johanna Astl.
+The two project leaders, Doris Steinmüller-Nethl and Judith Köck, personally have contributed a large part of the donations and are particularly grateful for the hands-on support of the two nurses Heidi Bachler and Johanna Astl during the Health Camps in Panyangasi Health Center III.